anu-bdsi/workshop-intro-to-linux/README.md

 # Introduction to Linux - March 2023

-This short course is aiming to
+The purpose of this short course is to teach researchers how to use the Linux operating system, thereby enhancing their ability to utilize various types of bioinformatics tools and support their research efforts.

 # Schedule